ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    data placed in DNS zones or registries.
-   In other words, this document only makes requirements on "available glue records" (i.e., those given in a zone), but does not make requirements regarding thier presence in a zone.
+   In other words, this document only makes requirements on "available glue records" (i.e., those given in a zone), but does not make requirements regarding their presence in a zone.
    If some glue records are absent from a given zone, an authoritative name server may be unable to return a useful referral response for the corresponding domain.
 The IETF may want to consider a separate